 David Hawkins is a LEGO artist creating custom LEGO displays for corporations, individuals, and numerous unique events.
 David can transform your companies' project into a beautifully designed LEGO display or custom LEGO set.
 Want magazine quality, printed instructions for your custom set?
 He can do that.

-I began building with LEGO around 1970.
-Although I didn't build as much in my later teen years, I never completely gave up the hobby.
-In 2009 I began building again with a renewed attention to realism and quality.
+"I began building with LEGO around 1970.
+I built less frequently into early adulthood, though I never completely stopped building.
+In 2009 I began building again with a renewed attention to realism and artistic quality."

 This snow covered scene was built for the University of North Texas.
 This is a model of their campus covered in snow.
 The university video department used the model to create a stop motion animation film for their 2017 holiday video.
 It has around 15,000 LEGO pieces and took about 100 hours to build.

 Sometimes a bit of fun is in order.
-This old truck takes me back in time to an era when some machines were still new and a bit cantankerous.
+This old truck takes me back in time to an era when machines were still new and a bit cantankerous.
 I built this old truck because I like old trucks.

-The pot belly stove in the back helps keep the shop warm and miss Claus is there in the picture keeping watch over her man Santa.
+The pot belly stove in the back helps keep the shop warm, and miss Claus is there in the picture keeping watch over her man Santa.